TeaSet/NetCrackerTasks/Readme.txt

 This repository is for NetCracker tasks.
+These tasks connects with Java.